 Technical Analysis

-CVE-2026-6080 is an SQL Injection vulnerability in the Tutor LMS plugin for WordPress, affecting versions up to and including 3.9.8.
+CVE-2026-6080 is an SQL Injection vulnerability in the Tutor LMS WordPress plugin (up to version 3.9.8).
 The issue arises from insufficient escaping of the 'date' parameter, which is directly interpolated into a SQL fragment before being passed to $wpdb->prepare().
-This improper neutralization of special elements (CWE-89) enables authenticated attackers with Admin-level access or higher to append arbitrary SQL queries, potentially exposing sensitive database information.
-The vulnerability is network exploitable with low attack complexity and does not require user interaction.
+This improper neutralization of special elements in SQL commands (CWE-89) enables authenticated users with Admin-level access to append arbitrary SQL queries, potentially leading to unauthorized data disclosure.
+The vulnerability is network exploitable with low attack complexity and requires privileges but no user interaction.
+The CVSS v3.1 base score is 6.5 (medium severity).
+No vendor-provided patch or official remediation is currently documented.

 Potential Impact

-An attacker with Admin-level privileges can exploit this vulnerability to execute unauthorized SQL queries, leading to the disclosure of sensitive information from the database.
-The vulnerability does not impact availability or integrity directly but compromises confidentiality.
+An authenticated attacker with Admin-level privileges can exploit this vulnerability to perform SQL Injection attacks, allowing them to append additional SQL queries and extract sensitive information from the database.
+The vulnerability does not impact availability or integrity but compromises confidentiality.
 There are no reports of active exploitation in the wild.

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is released, restrict Admin-level access to trusted users only and monitor for suspicious activity related to database queries involving the 'date' parameter.
-Avoid using vulnerable versions of the Tutor LMS plugin if possible.
+Until an official fix is released, restrict Admin-level access to trusted users only and monitor for unusual database activity related to the 'date' parameter.
+Avoid exposing the vulnerable plugin on publicly accessible environments where possible.

 Technical Details